Tinkerforge/doc/en/source/Tutorials/Tutorial_Cables/Tutorial.rst

    :align: center
    :target: ../../_images/Misc/cable_7p10p_connector_backfront_1000.jpg

-The 7p-10p cables can be used to connect older Bricks (10 pole) with new Bricklets with 7 pole connector.
+The 7p-10p cables can be used to connect older Bricks (10-pole) with new Bricklets with 7-pole connector.

 Available cables: